Realize Emergent Gravity to Generic Situations: The Emergence of Inertial Force

 While so far, we haven't apply the condition (\ref{BCbound}) $\Delta S=\frac{\Delta\braket H}{T}$ yet.
 We will prove after applying this condition, the external work will not depend on the detailed form of $O$.

 As a good example, we provided a simple scalar model with single-frequency mode in the previous paper \cite{An:2018hyt}, to show explicitly what each term involved in is and how they vary during the process.
-Accidentally after applying the saturation of entropy bound, during the quasi-static thermodynamic process below, successfully $dW$ term turns into the correct expression for the inertial force as gravitational attraction.
+Accidentally after applying the saturation of entropy bound, during the quasi-static thermodynamic process below, successfully $dW$ term turns into the correct expression for the inertial force as gravitational attraction, rather than external force.